caoyongji/testnet/docs/design/blocks.md

 Detail Merkle tree and Merkle proof.

-Decide whether to include `#header.accumulative_difficulty` in this description.
+Include `#header.accumulative_difficulty` in this description.

 Decide whether to include `#block.comment` in this description.

 Confirm exclusion of `#block.prev_hashes` from this description.

 Clarify why governance tree is not considered for computation of hash `#header.trees_hash`.

+Clarify appended-to-but-not-read-from file `data/headers.db`.

+Clarify multiple calls to `headers:absorb/1`.

+Clarify why sleeping 100 ms after absorbing block.